Hamilton County, Tennessee: County board of commissioners

-County Judicial System
+County judicial system

-All Court Clerks are elected by the citizens of Hamilton County.
+All court clerks are elected by the citizens of Hamilton County.

 District Attorney

-The District Attorney serves to prosecute all individuals who violate the criminal law in Hamilton County, which is made up of the 11th Judicial District of Tennessee.
+The district attorney serves to prosecute all individuals who violate the criminal law in Hamilton County, which is made up of the 11th Judicial District of Tennessee.
 The office also prosecutes all felony, state misdemeanor, and juvenile delinquency cases brought before the Hamilton County Juvenile Court.
 It represents crime victims in victim compensation hearings and maintains and supervises the Victim Witness Assistance Program.

-The current District Attorney is Coty Wamp, having been elected to an 8-year term in 2022.
-Previously serving as General Counsel for the Hamilton County Sheriff’s office, Wamp is the first female to ever hold the office.
+The current district attorney is Coty Wamp, having been elected to an 8-year term in 2022.
+Previously serving as the general counsel for the Hamilton County sheriff's office, Wamp is the first female to ever hold the office.

 Chancery Court

 The Chancery Court hears cases involving civil matters, including domestic relations, worker's compensation, estates, trusts, contracts, review of administrative action of governmental agencies and boards, collection of delinquent taxes, guardianships, and conservatorships, dissolution of partnerships and corporations, enforcement of liens, boundary lines, breach of contract, fraud, election contests, and other matters of a civil nature.
-The current Chancellors are Pamela Fleenor and Jeffrey Atherton.
+The current chancellors are Pamela Fleenor and Jeffrey Atherton.

-The Clerk and Master handles fees and paperwork associated with the court and sometimes serves as a chancellor.
+The clerk and master handles fees and paperwork associated with the court and sometimes serves as a chancellor.

 Circuit Court

-The Circuit Court hears both criminal and civil cases, including adoption and divorce matters, contract disputes, name changes, as well as hearing appeals from lower courts.
-The current Circuit Court Judges are J.B.
-Bennett, Jeff Hollingsworth, Marie Williams, and Kyle Hendrick.
+The circuit court hears both criminal and civil cases, including adoption and divorce matters, contract disputes, name changes, as well as hearing appeals from lower courts.
+The current circuit court judges are J.B.
+Bennett, Michael Dumitru, Marie Williams, and Kyle Hedrick.

-The Circuit Court Clerk handles the paperwork and fees associated with this court.
-The current Circuit Court Clerk is Larry Henry.
+The circuit court clerk handles the paperwork and fees associated with this court.
+The current circuit court clerk is Larry Henry.

 Criminal Court

-The Criminal Court handles both felony and misdemeanor cases.
+The criminal court handles both felony and misdemeanor cases.
 Cases are brought to the criminal court after a grand jury issues an indictment, or after an appeal is granted from a lower court.
 Trials in this court are typically have juries, however, a judge may hear a case without a jury.
-The current Criminal Court Judges are Barry Steelman, Tom Greenholtz, and Don Poole.
+The current criminal court judges are Barry Steelman, Tom Greenholtz, and Don Poole.

-The Criminal Court Clerk is responsible for maintaining the records of the court.
-The Court Clerk's office is divided into three divisions: criminal division of the General Sessions Courts, the Delinquent Collection division, and the Criminal Courts.
-The current Court Clerk is Vince Dean.
+The criminal court clerk is responsible for maintaining the records of the court.
+The court clerk's office is divided into three divisions: criminal division of the general sessions courts, the delinquent collection division, and the criminal courts.
+The current court clerk is Vince Dean.

 General Sessions Court

-The General Sessions Court is composed of two divisions: Civil and Criminal.
-The Civil Division has limited jurisdiction with no jury trials.
+The general sessions court is composed of two divisions: civil and criminal.
+The civil division has limited jurisdiction with no jury trials.
 A person may represent her/himself without an attorney.
-The Criminal Division only issues judgments for misdemeanor criminal cases and traffic offenses.
-It only has jurisdiction for felony cases on a preliminary hearing basis to determine if there is sufficient cause for the case to be bound over to the Grand Jury.
+The criminal division only issues judgments for misdemeanor criminal cases and traffic offenses.
+It only has jurisdiction for felony cases on a preliminary hearing basis to determine if there is sufficient cause for the case to be bound over to the grand jury.
 There are generally no juries in this division, either.

 The current judges are Christie Mahn Sell, Alexander McVeagh, Clarence Shattuck, Lila Statom, and Gary Starnes.
-The court shares clerks with the Criminal Court and Circuit Court.
+The court shares clerks with the criminal court and circuit court.